 When most people think of a website being hacked, they think of it being defaced by some fanatical political or religious group, or they think of the big sites being hacked or compromised and sensitive information stolen.

-Hacked website are often defaced and files damaged or removed.
+Hacked websites are often defaced and files damaged or removed.

-Did you know that websites get infected with Malware also just like personal computers?
+Did you know that websites get infected with Malware just like personal computers do?

-Most website malware infection goes undetected for some time and its during this time that the most damage is done.
+Most website Malware Infection goes undetected for some time and it is during this time that the most damage is done.

-Assuming the infection does not corrupt or alter you website in anyway, this type of infection can be more devastating and long lasting affects than having it hacked and destroyed.
+Assuming the infection does not corrupt or alter your website in any way, this type of infection can be more devastating and long-lasting than having it hacked and destroyed.